-Founded in 2011, WCS is a nonprofit 501(c)6 organization made up up nearly 3,000 professional women and men building the green economy.
-Our members range from the students and entry level professionals, to Founders, C-Suite executives and investors.
+Founded in 2011, Women in Cleantech & Sustainability is a nonprofit 501(c)6 organization made up of nearly 3,000 professional women and men building the green economy.
+Our members range from students and entry-level professionals to Founders, C-Suite executives, and investors.

-Lisa Ann Pinkerton founded WCS in 2011, to create a Bay Area community to give women a sisterhood to thrive in and spotlight the remarkable women (and men) whose work is building our future green economy.
+Lisa Ann Pinkerton founded Women in Cleantech & Sustainability in 2011, to create a Bay Area community to give women a sisterhood to thrive in and spotlight the remarkable women (and men) whose work is building our future green economy.

-By 2013, WCS was officially established as a nonprofit 501(c)6 organization and a board formed to grow the organization beyond its early stages.
+By 2013, Women in Cleantech & Sustainability was officially established as a nonprofit 501(c)6 organization, and a board formed to grow the organization beyond its early stages.

-In 2016, the Jobs Board and Mentorship programs were established to further foster WCS members on their career paths.
+In 2016, the Jobs Board and Mentorship programs were established to further foster Women in Cleantech & Sustainability members on their career paths.

 In 2018, WCS Talks held the first female-focused pitch competition for early-stage startups at WCS Talks.

-Today, WCS is home to over 5,000 community members residing within the Bay Area and other regions around the world.
-Our members consist of all genders and range from the students and entry level professionals, to founders, C-Suite executives and investors.
+Today, Women in Cleantech & Sustainability is home to over 5,000 community members internationally, with local chapters in the San Francisco Bay Area and Los Angeles.
+Our members consist of all genders and range from students and entry-level professionals, to founders, C-Suite executives, and investors.

-WCS aims to meet once a month to network and learn the latest industry developments, as well as attain new business and personal skills from speakers and panelists.
-Topics covered include: renewable energy (solar, wind biofuel, etc), water, smart grid, biomass, carbon reduction, sustainable transportation, energy efficiency, sustainability, green buildings and many other technologies that aim to make our world a cleaner, more sustainable place.
+Women in Cleantech & Sustainability aims to meet once a month to network and learn the latest industry developments, as well as to attain new business and personal skills from speakers and panelists.
+Topics covered include renewable energy (solar, wind biofuel, etc), water, smart grid, biomass, carbon reduction, sustainable transportation, energy efficiency, sustainability, green buildings, and many other technologies that aim to make our world a cleaner, more sustainable place.

 Board seats and volunteer positions available.
 Contact Us!